gabriel-p-artcls/23-08_UCC/README.md

 Global survey of star clusters in the Milky Way.
 I. The Pipeline and ...; [Kharchenko et al. 2012](https://ui.adsabs.harvard.edu/abs/2012A%26A...543A.156K), [HEASARC](https://heasarc.gsfc.nasa.gov/W3Browse/all/mwsc.html)

+We do not use these values in the DB.
 I retrieved the data from the HEASARC service selecting all clusters with 'class' equal to "OPEN STAR CLUSTER", resulting in 2858 entries.
 This DB lists the FSR clusters as "FSR XXXX" with leading zeros and the ESO